QVLx-Labs/Salvum_Prebuilt_Native/README.md

 Native Ubuntu 20 LTS installer.
 For cross-platform Salvum, see containerized

-Run this command to get started:
+With the tarball in the same directory as the install script, run this command to get started:
 ```
 sudo ./install_salvum.sh
 ```